By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 In the aforementioned square is the largest church in the city, the Chiesa di San Domenico.
 This church hides many attractions, including the tomb of Pope Benedict XI and the imposing bell tower, which is considered the symbol of Perugia.

-From San Domenico, it's just a 10-minute walk to the Church of San Pietro, which boasts the richest decoration in all of Perugia.
+From San Domenico, it is just a 10-minute walk to the Church of San Pietro, which boasts the richest decoration in all of Perugia.
 The grandeur of this building is highlighted by its bell tower, which reaches a height of 70 metres, making it the tallest building in the city.
 The interior of the church will enchant you with its splendour and opulence that will literally take your breath away.

 If you want to relax for a while, behind the Church of San Pietro you will find a small park, the Giardini del Frontone, where you can relax on a bench and enjoy the peaceful surroundings surrounded by greenery.

-Perugia is not only historic but also an important student centre.
+Perugia is not only historical but also an important student centre.
 The city is home to the Università per Stranieri, a university for foreigners that welcomes many students from all over the world every year.
 The university is renowned as one of the best places for international students who want to learn the Italian language and immerse themselves in Italian culture.

 Università per Stranieri di Perugia